Ian St John

+Liverpool F.C. at 1963 with following players, from left standing: Allan Jones, Gordon Milne, Tommy Lawrence, Ron Yeats (captain), Willie Stevenson, Ronnie Moran; front row: Ian Callaghan, Roger Hunt, Ian St John, Jimmy Melia and Kevin Lewis.

 John "Ian" St John (/sɪntˈdʒɒn/; 7 June 1938 – 1 March 2021) was a Scottish professional football player, coach and broadcaster.
 St John played as a forward for Liverpool throughout most of the 1960s.
 Signed by Bill Shankly in 1961, St John was a key member of the Liverpool team that emerged from the second tier of English football to win two league titles and one FA Cup—in which he scored the winner in the 1965 final—to cement a position as one of the country's top sides.
 He played for Scotland 21 times, scoring nine goals.

 He later became a manager – including at his hometown team Motherwell where he had begun his playing career – and a media pundit.
 He co-presented the topical football show Saint and Greavsie with Jimmy Greaves from 1985 to 1992.
 In 2008, he was inducted into the Scottish Football Hall of Fame.

 Career

 Motherwell

 St John was one of six children.
 Their father, Alex, a steelworker, died when Ian was six years old.
 Ian also showed talent for boxing as a boy, but his mother discouraged it.
 Having played football for youth sides and works teams as a teenager while working in local industry, including at the Colville steelworks, St John began his career at boyhood favourites Motherwell, signing as a professional in 1957 after a spell with affiliated junior team Douglas Water Thistle as a provisional signing; he continued a part-time engineering apprenticeship (work which he admitted he disliked and actively avoided as much as possible) for a further two years.

 He was managed by Bobby Ancell, and was part of a group of talented young players (also including Andy Weir, Willie Hunter, Pat Quinn and Sammy Reid) that were nicknamed the "Ancell Babes".
 His debut was against Dumfries side Queen of the South in an away fixture at Palmerston Park.
 St John scored a hat-trick for Motherwell in two minutes and 30 seconds against Hibernian in 1959, one of the fastest recorded in Scottish football history.
 He left Motherwell in 1961, having scored 105 goals in 144 appearances for the club in the three major Scottish domestic competitions.